FAQs

 • I do not take any forms of insurance.
 I do not provide a superbill.
 Some clients are able to use FSA / HSA cards or are able to get services partially or fully reimbursed—reach out to your insurance provider for more information (every insurance is different!).

-• If you need to cancel or reschedule please give 48 hours notice if possible.
+• If you need to cancel or reschedule an appointment please give 48 hours notice if possible.
 Appointments that are cancelled with less than 24 hours notice (including no call / no show) are subject to a 50% cancellation fee.
-Exceptions are always made for illness, emergencies, or other unavoidable circumstances.

 Updated February 2025